 Timely and complete submissions are the responsibility of the Applicant.
-All applications or proof of eICU equipment purchase must be received via the e-mail address RFGA.RemoteCritCareII@dch.ga.gov, by no later than Tuesday, March 24, 2020, 3:00pm, closing date.
+All applications must be received via the e-mail address, by no later than October 19, 2021, 3:00pm, closing date.
+Applications may be submitted prior to the closing date and time of October 19, 2021, 3:00pm, however all submissions are final.

-ALL LATE APPLICATIONS AND LATE PROOF OF PURCHASE FOR EICU EQUIPMENT DOCUMENTS WILL BE CONSIDERED NON-RESPONSIVE AND INELIGIBLE FOR CONSIDERATION.
-PLEASE ALLOW AMPLE TIME TO SUBMIT ALL REQUIRED DOCUMENTS PRIOR TO SUBMISSION DEADLINE.
+ALL LATE APPLICATIONS WILL BE CONSIDERED NON-RESPONSIVE AND INELIGIBLE FOR CONSIDERATION.
+PLEASE ALLOW AMPLE TIME TO SUBMIT APPLICATIONS PRIOR TO SUBMISSION DEADLINE.